Chronic wounds

 It can also happen that wounds close very slowly, continually recur or do not heal at all.
 In most cases this is due to circulatory disorders or diabetes mellitus.
 Difficult to heal wounds often occur on the feet or lower leg.

-A wound is referred to as chronic if it does not heal within eight weeks.
+A wound is referred to as chronic if it does not heal within four to twelve weeks despite treatment.
 Treating chronic wounds can take a long time and can be painful.
 Getting the right wound care is very important here.
 The underlying condition that favored the wound should also be treated.

 What are the symptoms of a chronic wound?

 The pain may be exacerbated if the wound becomes inflamed or the affected body part is moved.
-Many people with chronic wounds sleep badly at night because they feel the pain and itching more intensely.
+Many people with chronic wounds sleep badly at night because this is when the pain and itchiness are at their most intense.

 What are the causes of chronic wounds?